 - Shade air temperature: 77-84°F (25-29°C)

 The air temperature should never get higher than 86°F (30°C) or lower than than 65°F (18°C)!
 To make sure you don’t accidentally cook (or freeze) your gecko, experiment with terrarium temps before bringing it home.

-Many people claim that it’s perfectly fine to keep a crested gecko at room temperature without a heat source, but it’s important to remember that crested geckos are ectotherms, which means that they can’t produce their own body heat and rely on natural heat sources (ie: sunlight) in their environment to help them regulate their metabolism and digest food.
-In my experience, the most common cause of lethargy, poor appetite, and illness in crested geckos is lack of access to a heat source.
+Many people claim that it’s perfectly fine to keep a gargoyle gecko at room temperature without a heat source, but it’s important to remember that gargoyle geckos are ectotherms, which means that they can’t produce their own body heat and rely on natural heat sources (ie: sunlight) in their environment to help them regulate their metabolism and digest food.
+In my experience, the most common cause of lethargy, poor appetite, and illness in New Caledonian geckos is lack of access to a heat source.